mrocklin/blog/_posts/work/2014-09-01-Blaze-HMDA.md

 --------------------

 That's a lot of columns, most of which are redundant or don't carry much information.
-Lets clean up our dataset a bit by selecting a smaller subset of columns.
+Let's clean up our dataset a bit by selecting a smaller subset of columns.
 Already this quick investigation improves our comprehension and reduces the size of the dataset.